pikvm/pikvm/pages/faq.md

 <details>
   <summary><b>How do I get <i>root</i> access in the web terminal?</b></summary>

 * The web terminal works with the account `kvmd-webterm`.
-This is a regular user with no administrator privileges.
-In addition, `sudo` is disabled for this user for security reasons.
+This is a regular user with no administrator privileges and.
+In addition, `sudo` and login are disabled for this user for security reasons.
 To get `root` access, you need to use the `su -` command (minus is important) and **enter the root password**.
 </details>

 <details>